AndukuBabu/goldh-poc/replit.md

 # GOLDH Crypto Intelligence Platform

 ## Overview
-GOLDH is a crypto intelligence platform designed to provide real-time market intelligence, secure wallet integration, and educational resources.
-It aims to simplify cryptocurrency navigation for both experienced traders and beginners.
-The platform features a premium fintech aesthetic with a black-gold color scheme and user-friendly language.
-Its core purpose is to build wealth and bridge worlds within the crypto space.
+GOLDH is a crypto intelligence platform providing real-time market intelligence, secure wallet integration, and educational resources.
+It aims to simplify cryptocurrency navigation for both experienced traders and beginners with a premium fintech aesthetic, black-gold color scheme, and user-friendly language.
+The platform's core purpose is to build wealth and bridge worlds within the crypto space.

 ## User Preferences
 Preferred communication style: Simple, everyday language.